kaiachain/kaia-eliza/kaia/changes/characters/knowledge/codesnippets/tutorials/buy-me-a-coffee.md

 ```bash
 BuyMeACoffee Contract Address 0x0bEd1ed7B205d8c18e38A20b5BaB6e265A96d1AC
 ```
 Congratulations on deploying your BMC smart contract on Kaia Kairos Network!
-You can verify this transaction on Kaiascope  by pasting your address in the search field.
+You can verify this transaction on [KaiaScan](https://www.kaiascan.io/) by pasting your address in the search field.

 ### 4.2 Interacting with BMC Smart Contract  <a id="interacting-with-bmc-contract"></a>